hosuaby/PupCaps/README.md

 ## Usage

 To use the script, you need a **SubRip Subtitle (.srt)** file.
 PupCaps enables you to create **Karaoke-style captioning** (also known as "word-by-word highlighting").
+You can use Transcriptionist to extract `.srt` from the original video file.

 To achieve this effect, wrap the words you want to highlight in square brackets.
 For example: